HaedronResearch/MovingWindowsBase.jl/README.md

 * `regularity`: check the completeness of a `TimeType` vector at some minimum periodicity

 ## Acknowledgements
-Credit for `slidemin`, `slidemax`, and `sliderange` goes to sairus7's excellent [MaxMinFilters.jl](https://github.com/sairus7/MaxMinFilters.jl) package.
+* Credit for `slidemin`, `slidemax`, and `sliderange` goes to sairus7's excellent [MaxMinFilters.jl](https://github.com/sairus7/MaxMinFilters.jl) package.
 I decided to wrap these for my own convenience because they were already quite fast.
+* The `slidedsp` function comes from the books by John Ehlers.